 Jones Mind Expander

 Jones’ magical Mind Expander is a powder board made for the deepest powder days.
 Jeremy Jones worked with the surfboard shaper Chris Christenson on the shape, and it shows.
 With its swept up nose and stubby tail, it floats with minimal effort, even at the end of the day when your legs are tired and aching.
-On the 2022 - 23 model, the stance has been moved forward by 20mm, but the shape is seriously directional, and the nose is so wide there's no danger of nosing under.
+The brand recently tweaked the stance, moving it forward by 20mm.
+But the shape is still seriously directional, and the nose is so wide there's no danger of nosing under.

-Other improvements this year include the new surf camber profile, which introduces camber between the bindings for improved edge control and more responsive carving.
+Other recent improvements to the original design include the new surf camber profile, which introduces camber between the bindings for improved edge control and more responsive carving.
 Traversing hardpack or riding pistes is a surprising amount of fun on this board, helped along by Traction Tech 2.0 edges, which grip better on icy surfaces.
 If you want a surf-inspired powder board to tear it up wherever you shred, then buy a Jones Mind Expander - it’s sick.

 -